GibbonEdu/docs/content/administrators/misc/smtp-email.md

 Some service providers block legacy authentication requests by default, in order to make their systems more secure.
 When using SMTP email, the service provider might block your request, and your email won't be sent.
 Here are some guides to enable legacy authentication.

-* If you are using a Google Apps account, you may need to enable [less secure apps](https://support.google.com/a/answer/6260879) in your google admin center.
+* If you are using a Google Apps account, Less Secure Apps will no longer be supported after June 15, 2024.
+Please switch to using an App Password for authentication.
-  * Navigate to your google admin center and click "Admin console" > "Security" > "Less Secure Apps"
-    * Click "Turn on"
-    * Click "Save"
-    * If you are still having issues, please contact your domain administrator.
 * If you are using a Microsoft Office 365 account, you may need to enable [legacy authentication](http://woshub.com/enable-modern-basic-auth-microsoft-365/) in your office admin center.
   * Navigate to your office admin center and click "Azure Active Directory" > "Properties" > "Manage Security Defaults" > "Enable Security Defaults"
     * Set to "No"